jeka-dev/working-examples/readme.md

 # Jeka Examples

-This repository holds examples of projects built with Jeka 0.8.0.RC1
+This repository holds examples of projects built with Jeka 0.8.4.RELEASE.
+It uses a Jeka wrapper so you don't need to install Jeka on your machine.

 You can import it directly in your IDE.
-For Intellij user, all the metafiles are already present in VCS so all comes configured out-of-the-box.
+For Intellij user, all the metadata files are already present in VCS so all comes configured out-of-the-box.

 For now provided examples are :